Arup Kumar Kundu: Publications

-Kundu published 117 articles on Internal Medicine in Index Medicus Journals and many in peer-reviewed non-indexed journals.
-Kundu contributed chapters in several national and international books.
-His chapters include a section in Online Appendix on ‘Arsenic poisoning’ in "Kumar & Clark’s textbook Clinical Medicine 6th – 10th editions and a new Chapter on Gout in 9th & 10th edition of the book Elsevier; author of Chapters in API Text Book of Medicine (2008); Postgraduate Medicine (2009); Medicine Update (2010 - 2015, 2017, 2018, 2021); textbook on Rheumatology: Principles and Practice in 2010; Progress in Medicine (2016, 2019, 2020); and Manual of Rheumatology (5th Edition, 2018).
-Kundu has been referred in approximately 800 citations nationally and internationally.
-Kundu has published two rare cases in JAPI (The Journal of the Association of Physicians of India) - one acclaimed as the third reported case of Amiodarone-Induced Systemic Lupus Erythematosus, in the world literature in 2003; and the other acclaimed as the second reported case of Carcinoma of the Gall Bladder Presenting as Dermatomyositis, in the world literature in 2005.
+Kundu published 121 articles on Internal Medicine in Index Medicus Journals and many in peer-reviewed non-indexed journals.
+He contributed chapters in several national and international books.
+His chapters include a section in Online Appendix on 'Arsenic poisoning' in "Kumar & Clark's" textbook Clinical Medicine 6th – 10th editions and a new Chapter on Gout in 9th & 10th edition of the book Elsevier; author of Chapters in API Text Book of Medicine (2008); Postgraduate Medicine (2009); Medicine Update (2010 - 2015, 2017, 2018, 2021-24); textbook on Rheumatology: Principles and Practice in 2010; Progress in Medicine (2016, 2019, 2020, 2023, 2024); Rheumatology Clinics: Clinical Scenarios (2024) and; Manual of Rheumatology (5th Edition, 2018; 6th Edition, 2024).

+He has been referred in approximately 800 citations nationally and internationally.
+Dr. Kundu has published two rare cases in JAPI (The Journal of the Association of Physicians of India) - one acclaimed as the third reported case of 'Amiodarone-Induced Systemic Lupus Erythematosus', in the world literature in 2003; and the other acclaimed as the second reported case of 'Carcinoma of the Gall Bladder Presenting as Dermatomyositis', in the world literature in 2005.